 - Daily review is essential- learning is more efficient when material is covered on a regular basis, rather than during one long session.

 - Staying up to date on assignments will help you learn consistently and efficiently.

 - Read through the test first, and ask questions on anything that is unclear.
 Take note of the scoring system, paying close attention to questions that are worth more points.

 - Answer the easiest questions first, making sure that answers are recorded in the correct place.
 Then concentrate on the questions that are more difficult.

 - Read over your answers carefully before handing in the test.

 - When you receive the test back, request from the teacher any help you may need on correcting and learning from your mistakes.
 Make sure you go over these again, to make sure you can answer those problems on your own.

 - Clinic time is available with your teachers after school on Tuesdays and Thursdays at 2:15 PM.
 There is a late bus at 4:00 PM which will bring you home.

 - National Honor Society students are available to tutor in a specific subject.
-Application forms are available in the Guidance office waiting room on the bulletin board.
+Application forms are available by clicking HERE: